LordDemonos/Quarm.Guide/README.md

 ### How do I install a custom mouse pointer?
 **A:** Installing a custom mouse pointer for your interface isn’t too difficult of a task but requires some basic knowledge.
 You will need enough skill to be able to open a XML file in a text editor and change some things.
 Knowing how to use a graphics editing program with .tga files may help you as well.

-When you download a custom mouse pointer for Everquest there should be two files included with in the pointer zipfile.
+When you download a custom mouse pointer for Everquest there should be two files included within the pointer zip file.
 One will be a .tga graphic file and the other should be a readme.txt that gives instructions on what to change in the EQUI_Animations.xml.
-Since every courser has different sizes the author should include this information.
+Since every cursor has different sizes the author should include this information.

 If you don’t already have a custom EQUI_Animations.xml file you’ll want to copy that file from your default folder into your custom interface folder.
 The following changes are only examples to give you more insight into what is happening.
 The author of these custom pointers should include directions.